dok.incubator at Nordisk Panorama Film Festival 2017

 At Nordisk Panorama we are excited about our continued partnership with dok.incubator.

 The 2017 project selection for dok.incubator includes two Nordic projects that made it through selection.
-Between 26 June and 1 July the second session of dok.incubator mentoring takes place in Slovakia before Nordisk Panorama greets the project in Malmö in September.
+The third and last session of the dok.incubator mentoring workshop takes place in Ystad during the week leading up to the film festival when Nordisk Panorama greets the projects in Malmö in September.

 dok.incubator is an organization specializing in supporting documentary projects in the rough-cut stage.
 During 3 workshops in April, June and September teams of producer-director-editor will focus on the film’s topic and sharpen the storytelling, get a wider perspective to see the film in the international market and concrete tools to effectively approach their future audience.